Contents

 What Changed in Pydantic v3 and Why It Matters for API Development

-The headline change is that pydantic-core is now fully async-capable.
-In v2, deeply nested model validation could block the event loop inside FastAPI async endpoints.
-In v3, that blocking is gone - validation runs off the hot path even for complex nested structures.
+The headline change: pydantic-core is now fully async-capable.
+In v2, deep nested model checks could block the event loop in FastAPI async endpoints.
+In v3, that block is gone.
+Validation runs off the hot path even for nested structures.

 Strict mode is now the default.
-In v1 and v2, Pydantic would silently coerce "123" to 123 when a field expected an integer.
+In v1 and v2, Pydantic would quietly coerce "123" to 123 when a field wanted an integer.
 In v3 that coercion raises a ValidationError.
-If you need the old lenient behavior, you opt in explicitly:
+If you need the old lenient behavior, you opt in:

 from pydantic import BaseModel, ConfigDict